Family Friendly Chicken Strips

 • 1/3 cup low fat Hellman’s Mayo

-• 1-2 Tbsp liquid honey (depending on taste)
+• 1-2 Tablespoons liquid honey depending on taste

 Do you have a go-to quick and easy meal that is loved by all?
 Please share!